GuzzoLM/TypeCaster/README.md

 Install-Package TypeCaster
 ```

-Or alternatively, you can add the InMemoryDatabase package from within Visual Studio's NuGet package manager or via [Paket](https://github.com/fsprojects/Paket).
+Or alternatively, you can add the TypeCaster package from within Visual Studio's NuGet package manager or via [Paket](https://github.com/fsprojects/Paket).

 ## Usage